Victor-Omenya/Network-Design/README.txt

 V.    Note the messages provided in the commandline section of the IDE which would show this message "A chunk of the image was received as a packet" each time a packet was received by the server.
 VI.
 Once the transmission is done, open the file named received_image.jpg to view the transmitted file.
 Open the original jpg file to compare to see whether there were any lost packets.

-Note: All the files should be in the same folder.
+Note: All the files should be in the same folder for the python files to work.